 Drink enough water

 Help your body flush out old, unwanted stress hormones and the toxic results of metabolism.
 Drinking enough water makes everything function better.
 Liver, kidneys, skin, heart and lungs all need water to work properly.
-It has even been shown that drinking a glass of water before bed can guard against a heart attack!

 All work and no play makes Jill a dull girl.
 Be sure to allow yourself a glass of wine (don’t drink to excess because that just washes nutrients out of your system and puts stress on the liver) if you enjoy it.